geraintpalmer/SAS-R/LabSheets/Week_10.md

     A lot more can be done with tikz and there are a variety of great examples, tutorials online.

-9. It is possible to organise parts of a document using 'sections':
+9. **TICKABLE** It is possible to organise parts of a document using 'sections':

         \section{My first section}